 - whether there were exceptional reasons for the offence

 - the previous good character of the offender

 - the likelihood of the offender responding to a final warning (given by means of a suspended sentence)

 - the community interest in rehabilitation without imprisonment

 - the traditional reluctance to imprison an offender for the first time

 - the consequences of imprisonment for an offender and the offender's family (where relevant), and

 - other relevant matters

-All these factors require careful consideration under s 38 of the Criminal Law (Sentencing) Act 1988 (SA).
+All these factors require careful consideration under section 96 of the Sentencing Act 2017 (SA).